 Develop an Agile Work Process

 Technology is changing and adapting all the time, so your business needs to do the same to keep up.
 When there are changes and upgrades to your internal communication system or to your social media channels, your organization needs to be agile and flexible.
-This mentality needs to come from the top down in your business.
-If you're open to trying new solutions instead of continuing to do things the way they've always been done, your employees will adapt to changes in their own workflows more easily.
+Be open to trying new solutions for running your business, such as seeking out more effective contract management for small businesses and non-profits.
 The only way you can use your technology to the fullest extent is to be open to changes and use it in different ways as your company and your tech solutions evolve.

 Keep up With Updates

 Software is upgraded continuously, so it's important you keep up with the changes.
 Not only do updates contain security patches and fix bugs, they also can open up new features, services and customization options.
 It's not enough to just click “Update” when you're prompted to, however.
 You should know what's going on with the technology you use, which means you should read patch notes, blog articles and forums to see the latest news.
 For example, Customer FX regularly posts articles about Infor CRM and its development.
 Sites like CNET and Tech Radar also are reliable places to find the latest information on technology solutions and the best ways to use them.